isecret/Hola/README.md

 First, we need to install [Hexo](https://hexo.io).
 But that's so easy, so i think you can do it.

 The next .
-Use `terminal` input the next commad.
+Use `terminal` input the next command.

 ```bash
 cd /your_hexo_path/theme/
 ```

 Now.
 We move to your blog.
 We need use Git clone the repertory.
-Use `terminal` input the next commad.
+Use `terminal` input the next command.

 ```bash
 git clone https://github.com/isecret/Hola
 ```

 Wait a moment.
-Hola has been instaledl to your Hexo. it's so easy.
+Hola has been instaled to your Hexo. it's so easy.

 All right.
 Let's turn it on!
 You need to edit `your_hexo_path/_config.yml` . find `theme` the param.
 Change it.